Moeen Ali

-Moeen Munir Ali OBE (born 18 June 1987) is an English cricketer who serves as vice-captain for England in limited overs cricket, and previously played for the Test team.
-In domestic cricket, he represents Warwickshire, having previously played for Worcestershire, and has played in multiple Twenty20 leagues, including for Royal Challengers Bangalore and Chennai Super Kings in the Indian Premier League.
+Moeen Munir Ali OBE (born 18 June 1987) is an English cricketer, who was formerly vice-captain of England in limited overs cricket.
+He played for England cricket team between 2014 and 2024.
+In domestic cricket he represents Warwickshire, having previously played for Worcestershire.
+He has also played in multiple Twenty20 leagues.

-Ali made his debuts in all three formats in 2014, and played for England's Test team until 2021.
+Ali made his debuts in all three formats in 2014.
 He was part of the England teams that won the 2019 Cricket World Cup and 2022 T20 World Cup.

-Ali plays as an all-rounder, batting left-handed and bowling off spin.
+On 7 June 2023, Ali announced he was coming out of retirement for England Test team following an injury to first choice spinner Jack Leach, just ahead of the 2023 Ashes Series.
+He fully retired from Test cricket at the end of the Ashes series.
+He finally announced his international retirement on 8 September 2024.

 Early life

-Ali was born in Birmingham.
-He is of Pakistani and English descent; his grandfather migrated to England from Mirpur, Azad Kashmir, while his grandmother, Betty Cox, was a white Briton.
+Ali was born in Sparkhill, Birmingham.
+He is of Kashmiri and English descent; his grandfather migrated to England from Mirpur, Kashmir, while his grandmother, Betty Cox, was a white Briton.
 He can understand Urdu and Punjabi.
-He became known fondly as ‘the beard that's feared’ while playing for Worcestershire.
+He became known fondly as "the beard that's feared" while playing for Worcestershire.
 Ali's father worked as a taxi driver, and as a psychiatric nurse.
 He grew up on the same street as fellow cricketers Kabir Ali (his first cousin), Naqash Tahir, and Rawait Khan.
 His brothers Kadeer and Omar are also cricketers.
 Ali is a keen football fan and a lifelong supporter of Liverpool F.C.